pawel-napieracz/cordova-plugin-onegini/docs/public/reference/start.md

-# Bootstrapping the Onegini SDK
+# Bootstrapping the Onegini Cordova Plugin

-The first thing that needs to be done when the app starts is to initizialize the Onegini SDK.
+The first thing that needs to be done when the app starts is to initizialize the Onegini Cordova Plugin.
 This will perform a few checks and report an error in case of trouble.

 ## `onegini.start`